glouppe/info8010-deep-learning/lecture4.md

 class: middle

+The stochastic behavior of SGD helps **evade local minima**.

-While being faster than batch gradient descent,
+While being computationally faster than batch gradient descent,
 - gradient estimates used by SGD can be *very noisy*,
 - SGD does not benefit from the speed-up of **batch-processing**.